So1ene/SCSS-tips/Breakpoint Mixins.md

 ```
 <br />

 ### !! **Note: **!!
 This is just a guide/starting point, you can add more breakpoints on a project by project basis.
-Add more as needed like this:
+For example, add more breakpoints as needed like this:

 <br />